 - Right to request a list of certain disclosures that have been made of your PHI.

 - Right to request a restriction which limits how your PHI is used or disclosed.

 A health provider can disclose an individual’s PHI without the patient’s authorization if the disclosure deals with treatment, payment, operations, or if the information is mandated by law.
 Otherwise, for most other uses, the patient will need to authorize the provider to make the disclosure.

-A patient has the right to submit a complaint if he believes that the health provider has:
+A patient has the right to submit a complaint if they believe their health provider has:

-- Concerns about the provider’s compliance of its privacy policies.
+- Concerns about the provider’s compliance with its privacy policies.